Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 Coherent atomic motion also changes the electronic states.
 We associate a time-dependent self-energy contribution $\Delta \Sigma^{\text{AM}}_{\vb{k}n}(t)$ due to ionic motion, which renormalizes the electronic structure via Eq.~\eqref{eq:renorm_eig2}.
-This self-energy corresponds to the electron–phonon tadpole diagram, shown as the second contribution in Fig.~\ref{fig:diagrams}(b).
+This self-energy corresponds to the electron-phonon tadpole diagram, shown as the second contribution in Fig.~\ref{fig:diagrams}(b).

-The expression of this self-energy can be derived either from the definition of the screened electron–phonon coupling matrix in a DFPT framework or from many-body Green’s-function theory~\cite{Marini2015, Stefanucci2023}, and can be used to describe time-dependent ARPES oscillations in pump–probe experiments~\cite{Emeis2024}.
-The corresponding expression is reported in Eq.~\eqref{eq:atomic_motion_self_energy_variation}.
+The expression of this self-energy can be derived either from the definition of the screened electron-phonon coupling matrix in a DFPT framework or from many-body Green’s-function theory~\cite{Marini2015, Stefanucci2023}, and can be used to describe time-dependent ARPES oscillations in pump-probe experiments~\cite{Emeis2024}.
+The corresponding expression is reported in Eq.(S26) in the Supplementary Information.